drjoschua/nr-litteratur/UU-ASS.md

 [__Power & Petrie (2019)__](#power-petrie-2019-working-with-participants) emphasize four key aspects when working with people with disabilities: (1) treating participants with respect throughout the process () ethics, language, supportive facilities), (2) anticipating needs and preferences for alternative format materials, (3) ensuring minimum technical accessibility  standards prior, and (4) identifying the best support setup (locally or remote).
 [__Bai et al. (2018)__](#bai-et-al-2018-categorization-and-comparison-of-accessibility-testing-methods-for-software-development) expended W3C accessibility cognitive barriers from one to three resulting in seven barriers in total (Aud, A&M, HLL, L&N, Phy, Spe, Vis), and categorized accessibility tools in different categories (Auto, Check, Sim, AT, Exp) including an indication of their cost for developers.
 Moreover, they analyzed four assessment methods for each of the categories showing the accessibility barriers they cover.
-[__Sauer et al. (2018)__](#sauer-et-al-2018-extra-laboratorial-usability-tests-an-empirical-comparison-of-remote-and-classical-field-testing-with-lab-testing) investigated the effects of testing environment in usability testing along the parameters of different types of artefacts (website, mobile phone simulation, mobile phone), methodological approaches (syncrhonous/asynchronous remote testing, field testing, local lab testing), and operational conditions (good/poor usability, dual tasks demands).
+[__Sauer et al. (2018)__](#sauer-et-al-2018-extra-laboratorial-usability-tests-an-empirical-comparison-of-remote-and-classical-field-testing-with-lab-testing)investigated the effects of testing environment in usability testing along the parameters of different types of artefacts (website, mobile phone simulation, mobile phone), methodological approaches (synchronous/asynchronous remote testing, field testing, local lab testing), and operational conditions (good/poor usability, dual tasks demands).
-They found that no significant difference between field and lab-based testing in situtations where circumstances were favorable, at the same time as some differences occured in cases were circumstances were not favorable.
+They found that no significant difference between field and lab-based testing in situations where circumstances were favorable, at the same time as some differences occurred in cases were circumstances were not favorable.
 They advise to conduct usability testing as close as possible to the real life situation.
 [__Miao et al. (2016)__](#miao-et-al-2016-contrasting-usability-evaluation-methods-with-blind-users) did something.
 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
 Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.